On matrices in finite free position: Additive finite free complementary pairs

 \section{Additive finite free complementary pairs}

-In this section we present pairs of varieties $(\mc{V}, \mc{W}) \subseteq \Cnn \times \Cnn$ that form additive complementary pairs.
+In this section we present pairs of (non-irreducible) affine algebraic sets $(\mc{V}, \mc{W}) \subseteq \Cnn \times \Cnn$ that form additive complementary pairs.
 These are: $(\DD,\PB)$, the set of diagonal matrices and the set of principally balanced matrices; $(\PBUT,\UT)$ (resp.\ $(\PBLT,\LT)$), the set of upper (resp.\ lower) triangular matrices with constant diagonal and the set of upper (resp.\ lower) triangular matrices; $(\Sn{S},\Cnn)$, the set of scalar matrices and the set of all $n \times n$ matrices.

 We will make frequent use of the following lemma.
 We denote by $E_{kl} \in \Cnn$ the matrix with 1 at position $(k,l)$ and 0 elsewhere. \begin{lemma} Let $A=(a_{ij}) \in \Cnn$ be a matrix having an off-diagonal non-zero entry $a_{lk}$.
 Then $\chi_{A+E_{kl}}(x) \neq \chi_{A}(x) = \chi_{A}(x) \addconv \chi_{E_{kl}}(x)$. \end{lemma} \begin{proof} Let us look at the coefficient of $x^{n-2}$ in $\chi_{A+E_{kl}}(x)$ and in $\chi_{A}(x)$.
 The only term that is affected by the addition of $E_{kl}$ to $A$ is the principal minor with indices $k,l$.
 The difference is